A colorful circuit board with a brain on it.

 RJ MacLean’s robotics technology makes the process easier, safer, more environmentally friendly and more efficient and its being adopted by some of the biggest multinationals in the energy sector.

-“The Edmonton region is very focused on research and development,” says Kiely.
+“The Edmonton Region is very focused on research and development,” says Kiely.
 “It’s very innovative here.
 There are not a lot of communities that are as focused on putting their heads down and challenging the status quo the way Edmonton is doing.
 There’s a collective willingness for innovation that translates into a global scale.”

 AI and innovative technologies also hold enormous potential for the life sciences sector.

-One University of Alberta spinoff is using the regional expertise and access to data to scale rapidly.
+One University of Alberta spinoff is using the Regional expertise and access to data to scale rapidly.
 DrugBank is a University of Alberta spinoff that has created a vast database related to pharmaceutical drugs, selling their information to more than 130 clients around the world.
 Commercial users can purchase a license in to use the data and gain access to additional datasets.
 DrugBank Scientific Drug Information is available to pharmaceutical companies and helps them use artificial intelligence, bioinformatics and data science to discover new drugs and find new applications for existing drugs.

 Josh Felker, Founder of BoxOne Ventures, says they invested in DrugBank because, “computational and machine learning advances are transforming the pharmaceutical and health industries.
 The success of these approaches is highly dependent on the scope and quality of their reference data.
 DrugBank has developed the world’s most detailed, comprehensive and accurate resource for drug and molecular data.
 They are increasingly becoming a key input into major advances in data-driven medicine.”